kraxel-dev/colmap-fusion-framework/README.md

    2. Visualizes the odometry edges between your camera poses during fusion
    3. Deploy the logger into COLMAP's incremental reconstruction to see whats happening in between mapping
 2. Ceres iteration callbacks -> [include/fusion_helper/fusion_iteration_callback.h](include/fusion_helper/fusion_iteration_callback.h):
-   1. Iter callbacks that stream the bundle adjustment process of your COLMAP model to your rerun viewer
+   1. Stream your COLMAP model's bundle adjustment process directly to rerun viewer
-   2. Iter callbacks that highlight local and global BA during incremental reconstruction in the rerun viewer
+   2. Highlight local and global BA during incremental reconstruction in the rerun viewer
-   3. Iter callbacks that stream the fusion BA process (both high-level and tightly-coupled) to rerun viewer
+   3. Stream the fusion BA process (both high-level and tightly-coupled) to rerun viewer
 3. A variety of cost functions
    1. Covariance Weighted Reprojection Error